NEWSLETTER NO. 19

-Due to the coronavirus pandemic and measures to contain the virus, partners had no choice but to meet online in a 3-session meeting via Google Meet.
-With the kick-off, the partially renewed Consortium of Social&Creative officially started the activities aimed at capitalizing and transferring the results of both the first and second generation of horizontal project to affect the Mediterranean region and beyond.
+Due to Covid, partners met online in a 3-session meeting.
+With the kick-off, the partially renewed Consortium officially started the activities aimed at capitalizing and transferring the results of both the first and second generation of HP to affect the MED region and beyond.

 NEWSLETTER NO. 14